sashamos/sashamos/README.md

 The aim of this project to learn main functionalities of two large and fast system in ELT tools: Snowflake and dbt.
 I am going to concentrate how to connect these to systems, how to marry them, and how to get main functionalities working

-I am following along this course on Udemy and supplement it with my notes what has worked and what doesn't.
+I am following along this course on Udemy: https://www.udemy.com/course/complete-dbt-data-build-tool-bootcamp-zero-to-hero-learn-dbt/?referralCode=659B6722C93EF4096D11 and supplement it with my notes what has worked and what doesn't.

 A few words about these systems with some help of chatGpt.